 The Benefit of a Medicare Supplement

-Medigap policies are great because they give you the freedom to see any doctor, anytime, without hassle.
+Medigap policies are great because they allow you to see any doctor, anytime, without hassle.
 Plus, since it works with Medicare to cover you, there are little to no costs when you see the doctor.

-If you have serious medical conditions or serious medical conditions run in your family, a Medigap plan could be a huge money saver.
-It’s better to have the insurance coverage you need before you need it.
+A Medigap plan could be a huge money saver if you have serious medical conditions in your family.
+It’s better to have your insurance coverage before you need it.

 Medigap plans can deny coverage if your health conditions become too serious and you’re not eligible for a Guaranteed Issue right.
 It’s best to buy Medigap when you’re younger and healthier.

-With Medigap insurance, you can enroll or change your plan any time of the year, if you qualify medically.
+Medigap insurance allows you to enroll or change your plan any time of the year, if you qualify medically.

 The Benefit of Medicare Advantage

-But before you decide which option to choose, make sure you fully understand all sides.
+But before deciding which option to choose, ensure you fully understand all sides.
 If you’re okay with strict doctor networks, higher out-of-pocket costs, and annual changes to coverage, Part C could work for you.

-It’s hard to determine exactly which is cheaper Medigap or Part C. Since costs and coverage on these two plans are apples to oranges, it’s going to depend on what you anticipate your health care costing.
+It’s hard to determine which is cheaper, Medigap or Part C. Since costs and coverage on these two plans are apples to oranges, it will depend on what you anticipate your healthcare cost.
 Another factor is whether you want to have financial risk exposure or risk protection.